 As per the findings of Bureau of Labor Statistics, the period between 2014 and 2024 will see a growth of around 4 percent in the employment of professionals who work as interior designers.
 The growth rate stated here is lower than what BLS considers the average for all other types of occupations.
 Therefore, you need every tool that gives you an edge over the competition.
 One such tool is a interior design invoice template in a professional format.
-The format is crucial as it helps you to design properly formatted interior design invoices.
+The format is crucial as it helps you to design properly formatted interior design invoice samples.

 Interior designing is one of those careers that have gained enormous popularity since the onset of industrialization.
 Owing man's rapidly growing living standards, people fostered desires to live in more elaborate and classy homes.